Home » Crafts » Cute Washi Tape Basket

 using wide polka-dot washi tape

-There were two wide patterns, so I opted for the polka dots.
+There were two broad patterns, so I opted for the polka dots.
 Here, I’m just testing to see how it will lay.

 pink washi tape with stripes and polka dots

-So, these are the three washi tape patterns I decide on.
+So, these are the three washi tape patterns I decided on.

 Adding Washi Tape to Wicker Basket